 —Interesting.
 But even if the worldview has changed, the traps this time still have teeth to them. (laughs) The first game was considered difficult, but how about this time around?

 Ohori: When the player finishes the game, I want them to taste a sense of accomplishment.
 So I wanted to incorporate bits all throughout the game that would make people say, ‘That was hard!’ or, ‘That part made my thumbs hurt!’
 The thing is, this time we were very careful to balance the game just right, so that it’s not too difficult at the beginning, and gradually ramps up the challenge.

-Kondo: This time, taking into account lessons we learned from the first game, we were conscious about including a tutorial section, so that inexperienced players could be introduced to the game naturally.
-We also got rid of the kinds of outrageous traps that the first game had.
-Even from a systems perspective, we were able to use camera zooms and long shots to help make it easier to understand gaps in terrain.
-We planned to make it easier to comprehend the placement of characters and objects.
+Kondo: This time, taking into account lessons we learned from the first game, we made sure to include a tutorial section so new players could be introduced to the game naturally.
+We also got rid of the outrageous traps Alundra had.
+Even from a systems perspective, we were able to use camera zooms and long shots to make it easier to understand gaps in terrain and comprehend the placement of characters and objects.

 —There’s real depth to the way the dungeons are constructed, so that even after the first visit is finished, there are still mysteries left unsolved.